guerrillacontra/Unity-Message-Hub/README.md

 ```
 IMessageHub<UiMessage> hub = new MessageHub<UiMessage>();
 ```
-This example will use a local variable to make it easy to show how it works however in practice, you may want to derive your own Singleton variation, or some kind of ServiceLocator so you can access your Hub outside of where it is creared.
+This example will use a local variable to make it easy to show how it works however in practice, you may want to derive your own Singleton variation, or some kind of ServiceLocator so you can access your Hub outside of where it is created.

 #### Step 3 : Listen